rycus86/docker-pygen/README.md

 - `containers` list containing a list of *running* Docker containers wrapped as `models.ContainerInfo` objects on a `resources.ContainerList`
-- `services` list containing Swarm services with their running tasks using `models.ServiceInfo` and `models.TaskInfo` objects wrapped in `resources.ServiceList` and `resources.TaskList` collections.
+- `services` list containing Swarm services with their running tasks (desired state) using `models.ServiceInfo` and `models.TaskInfo` objects wrapped in `resources.ServiceList` and `resources.TaskList` collections.
 - `all_containers` *lazy-loaded* list of *all* Docker containers (even if not running)
-- `all_services` *lazy-loaded* list of Swarm services with *all* their tasks (even if not in running state)
+- `all_services` *lazy-loaded* list of Swarm services with *all* their tasks (even if not in running desired state)
 - `nodes` *lazy-loaded* list of Swarm nodes as `models.NodeInfo` objects wrapped in a `resources.ResourceList` list